 Recognition should be given when employees demonstrate what’s important to the company.
 AGL Energy wants their people to believe in their purpose of renewable energy and be part of achieving their strategic objectives together.
 With that in mind, they build their recognition program around that purpose and their company values.

 It was important to create a recognition program that drives their objectives of prospering in a carbon-constrained future and building customer advocacy, so they included a series of recognition categories in their program that reinforced their values and supported those objectives.
 By recognising employees daily and using public recognition, AGL helps employees feel appreciated and reinforces their company values by sharing stories of how employees are living those values.

 4. Build connection with recognition.

-After years of workplace disruption and a continuation of remote work, employees are feeling more disconnected than ever from their organizations and each other.
+After years of workplace disruption and a continuation of remote work, employees are feeling more disconnected than ever from their organisations and each other.
 Heritage Bank uses recognition to build connection and community with their employees and customers.
-Their recognition program enables leaders and employees to recognize whenever they see great work happening.
+Their recognition program enables leaders and employees to recognise whenever they see great work happening.

 “Our workforce has embraced the Celebrate Great program as an effective way to quickly and immediately share stories of great performance and to stay connected with each other across multiple regions.”

 Ohio Living set itself apart by centering their entire workplace culture around recognising and appreciating their employees.
 They make their people-oriented culture their number one priority—so much so, that every new employee’s first day is dedicated solely to introducing them to it.
 The organisation knows that when they put their people first, their people put their patients first.

 Thanks to their investment recognition and culture, Ohio Living was able to lower infection rates, readmission rates, and improve patient outcomes, nursing satisfaction, and nursing turnover.

 6. Make every recognition reward personal.